 When searching for something online, whether a product, service, or information, the first place many of us go to is Google.
 When met with results from our query, most are inclined to click on the first few results.
 Recent research shows that the first result in Google’s organic search results has an average click-through rate (CTR) of 27.6%, with the number one spot being ten times more likely to receive a click than the page sitting in position 10.

 When consulting with clients, we discuss “page one feasibility,” or the likelihood that a website page will rank on Google page one.
 With only .63% of searchers clicking on something on Google page two, earning a position on page one is essential.

 SEO is based on search terms and keywords, meaning keyword research is crucial so you can incorporate keywords into your strategy that people are searching for.
-Once you’ve landed on keywords for your brand as well as your brand’s products and services, you can improve your brands search results by incorporating these keywords into your website pages and meta tags and creating content around these keywords.
-SEO best practices can also be incorporated into press releases and social to generate the most engagement around your content.
+After selecting keywords for your brand and its products and services, incorporating them into website pages and meta tags through search-optimized content can improve your brand’s search results.

-The top search result is a Google Ad — the “Ad” signifier next to the text means SEMRush is running Google Ads and bidding on this search term.
-The below result in purple is an organic search result, meaning the page is successfully optimized for SEO and ranks high for the search term “what is seo.”
+The top search result is a Google Ad — the “Ad” signifier next to the text means Semrush is running Google Ads and bidding on this search term.
+The below result in purple is an organic search result, meaning the page is successfully optimized for SEO and ranks high for the search term “what is SEO.”